 Compendium of good practies in organising Short Food supply Chains

 Marchewka Bistro as an example of good practice in SFC

-A central part of our campaigns to promote Short Food Chains in Poland in 2018 and 2019 focused on producing a series of made-for-TV short films.
+A central part of our campaigns to promote Short Food Chains in Poland in 2018, 2019 and 2020 focused on producing a series of made-for-TV short films.
 The films describe the reality of current practice and introducing the individuals and initiatives focused on working to mainstream local food initiatives.
-The first series (10 films) was aired on national public TV in July-October 2018 and a second series (12 films) was aired in July-October 2019.
-The films were shown also shown on the internet.
+The first season (10 films) aired on national public TV in July-October 2018 and a second season (12 films) aired in July-October 2019.
+And the third season Sept-October 2020.
+The films were also shown on the internet.

 You can view the films on the links below.

 FILMS PRODUCED & AIRED ON ZOOMTV (Season 3 – 09-10/2020)

 |1||Scaling short food chains in times of Coronavirus (& introducing Kamienna Góra)||https://youtu.be/EYZ8BEMuRSg|